Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Permutation Products of Manifolds

-If $M$ is a smooth manifold, then the orbit stratification discussed above is ``Whitney stratified'' (see \cite{pflaum}, paragraph 4.2).
-In particular the orbit stratification of $\gp{n}(M)$ for $M$ a smooth manifold, is Whitney regular.
-As an illustrative example, we analyze in this section the ``neighborhood'' of the diagonal in $\sp{2}X$.
+The fact that $\sp{n}(S)$ is a complex manifold, for $S$ a smooth algebraic curve, is an exceptional property that is no longer true for general $\gp{n}(S)$.
+For example here's a standard argument as to why $\cp{3}(\bbc )$ cannot be homeomorphic to $\bbr^6$: decompose $\bbc^3=L\times H$, $L$ the diagonal line in $\bbc^3$ and $H$ its orthogonal hyperplane.
+The linear action of $\bbz_3$ takes place entirely in $H$.
+This action restricts to a fixed point free action on the unit sphere $S^3\subset H$ (since we have factored out the diagonal which consists of the fixed points).
+It follows that $\bbr^6/\bbz_3\cong \bbr^2\times cM$ where $M=S^3/\bbz_3$ is a three manifold with $H_1(M)=\bbz_3$ and $cM$ is the cone on $M$ (with apex at the origin and the cone extending to $\infty$).
+This quotient cannot be homeomorphic to $\bbr^6$.

-\ble Assume $X$ is a closed smooth manifold.
-A neighborhood deformation retract $V$ of the diagonal $X$ in $\sp{2}X$ is homeomorphic to the fiberwise cone on the projectivized tangent bundle of $X$.
-The section corresponding to the cone points is the inclusion of $X$ into $V$. \ele
+In general, if $\Gamma$ is a finite group acting on a smooth manifold, then its associated stabilizer stratification is ``Whitney stratified'' (see \cite{pflaum}, Theorem 4.3.7).
+In particular submanifold strata do have tubular neighborhoods of which boundaries are not anymore sphere bundles.
+We analyze here in details a neighborhood of the diagonal stratum $M\hookrightarrow \gp{n}M$, $x\mapsto [x,\ldots, x]$ for $n\geq 2$.